No Regrets for Learning the Prior in Bandits: Algorithm

 We consider a general $K$-armed bandit with mean arm rewards $\theta \in \realset^K$.
 The reward distribution of arm $i$ is any one-dimensional exponential-family distribution parameterized by $\theta_i$.
 In a Bernoulli bandit, this would be $p_i(\cdot; \theta) = \mathrm{Ber}(\cdot; \theta_i)$.
 A natural prior for this reward model would be a product of per-arm conjugate priors, such as the product of betas for Bernoulli rewards.

-An issue with applying \adats beyond Gaussian priors is that other exponentially-family priors, such as the product of betas, do not have a computationally tractable prior.
-This issue can be circumvented by restricting \adats to a finite hypothesis space.
-Let $\set{P(\cdot; j)}_{j = 1}^L$ be a set of $L$ potential conjugate priors, where each $P(\cdot; j)$ is a product of one-dimensional exponential-family priors.
-A matching meta-prior is $Q(\cdot) = \mathrm{Cat}(\cdot; w_q)$ for some weights $w_q \in \Delta_{L - 1}$, where $\Delta_{L - 1}$ is the $L$-dimensional simplex and $w_q$ is a vector of initial beliefs into each potential prior.
+It is challenging to generalize our approach beyond Gaussian models because we require more than the standard notion of conjugacy.
+Specifically, to apply \adats to an exponentially-family prior, such as the product of betas, we need a computationally tractable prior for that prior.
+In this case, it does not exist.
+We circumvent this issue by discretization.
+More specifically, let $\set{P(\cdot; j)}_{j = 1}^L$ be a set of $L$ potential conjugate priors, where each $P(\cdot; j)$ is a product of one-dimensional exponential-family priors.
+Then a suitable meta-prior is a vector of initial beliefs into each potential prior.
+In particular, it is $Q(\cdot) = \mathrm{Cat}(\cdot; w_q)$, where $w_q \in \Delta_{L - 1}$ is the belief and $\Delta_L$ is the $L$-simplex.